Laptop Mag Verdict

 It's easy to find an affordable 7- or 8-inch Android tablet, but if you want a larger screen for binge- watching shows, playing games and getting work done, you normally have to spend well over $200 for slates such as the Apple iPad ($329) or Asus ZenPad 3s 10 ($289).
 Lenovo's Tab 4 10 gives you a spacious 10-inch screen for just $179 and throws in strong battery life, solid performance and good build quality, to boot.
+And when most affordable slates run Amazon's Fire OS, the Tab 4 10's pure version of Android is enough of a differentiator to make it one of the best cheap tablets.
 However, its screen, while serviceable, isn't nearly as sharp or as colorful as those on its pricier competitors.

 The Lenovo Tab 4 10 has an unexciting but functional aesthetic, with plastic gunmetal-gray sides and a soft-touch dark-gray back that's easy to grip.
 Its bezels aren't very thick, but they don't stand out for being thin, either.